MrudulAddipalli/Linker-v1.0/README.md

 Every day user open similar websites which he can open by
 1) Typing URL
 2) Creating Bookmark
-3) Opening Website From URL
+3) Opening Website From History

-but imagine if we have 10-15 websites that we need to open on regular basis , then opening them by following those steps will be time consuming and need to remember what to open?
+but imagine if we have 10-15 websites opened in different chrome window that we need to open on regular basis , then opening them by following those steps will be time consuming and need to remember what was opened what need to be opened ?

-This plugin creates Group of all opened webpages and clubs them under one Group , we can create unlimited groups with unlimited webpages,
+This plugin Creates Group Of All Opened Webpages Under Opened Window Into One Named Group , We Can Create Unlimited Groups with Unlimited Webpages,

 This plugin will help you to
-1) Save URL Group
+1) Save All Opened URL's Of Opened Window In One Group
-2) Open All URL's Under Particular Group
+2) Open All Unopened URL's Under Particular Group
 3) Delete Group
 4) Update Group